 The Living Murray is Australia’s largest long-term river restoration project.
-The cross-jurisdictional program is a joint initiative of the Australian Government and the governments of New South Wales, Victoria, South Australia and the Australian Capital Territory.
-The program is a significant investment in the long term sustainability of the River Murray system and aims to achieve a healthy, working river for the benefit of all Australians.
+The cross-jurisdictional program was a joint initiative of the Australian Government and the governments of New South Wales, Victoria, South Australia and the Australian Capital Territory.
+The program was a significant investment in the long term sustainability of the River Murray system and aimed to achieve a healthy, working river for the benefit of all Australians.

 - Barmah-Millewa Forest

 - Chowilla Floodplain (including Lindsay-Wallpolla Islands)

 The Hattah Lakes icon site is located within the Hattah–Kulkyne National Park in the north-west of Victoria.
 The Hattah Lakes are a system of over 20 perennial and intermittent freshwater lakes of which 12 are Ramsar-listed.
 The area’s unique biodiversity includes more than 280 species of indigenous fauna and more than 280 floral species, many of which are water regime sensitive.
 Most of the lakes are filled via the Chalka Creek anabranch during high flows in the Murray River.
 Reduction in river flows driven by the consumptive extraction of water has altered natural hydrology.
 Filling of the lakes and flooding of the surrounding floodplain has reduced in frequency, magnitude, and duration.
 The seasonality of inflows has also changed from natural where flooding that most frequently occurred in August is now more common in October.